-In the fall of 2010, I was interviewed by Teresa Smalec for Puppetry International on my work as a curator of short-form puppetry for adults and in my role as co-founder and coordinator of the Puppet Slam Network in her article, “The North American Puppet Slam Scene in 2010”.
+In the “The North American Puppet Slam Scene in 2010”, I was interviewed by Teresa Smalec for Puppetry International on my work as a curator of short-form puppetry for adults and in my role as co-founder of the Puppet Slam Network.

 From Puppetry International – Fall and Winter 2010 #28: “The North American Puppet Slam Scene” in 2010 by Theresa Smalec, pg 22-25